nirw4nna/nirw4nna.github.io/about.markdown

 I'm currently working on [DSC](https://github.com/nirw4nna/dsc), a tensor library written from scratch in C++ & Python.

 Here I'll mostly write about things I stumble upon while building DSC.
-If you find any of this interesting you can drop me an email so we can chat!
+If you find any of this interesting you can <button class="ml-onclick-form" onclick="ml('show', 'qnXnW3', true)">Subscribe</button> to the mailing list!

 <div style="clear: both;"></div>